patriciogonzalezvivo/lygia/README.md

 This library:

-* Relays on `#include "path/to/file.*lsl"` which is defined by Khronos GLSL standard and suported by most engines and enviroments ( like [glslViewer](https://github.com/patriciogonzalezvivo/glslViewer/wiki/Compiling), [glsl-canvas VS Code pluging](https://marketplace.visualstudio.com/items?itemName=circledev.glsl-canvas), Unity, etc. ).
-It requires a tipical C-like pre-compiler MACRO which is easy to implement with just basic string operations to resolve dependencies.
+* Relies on `#include "path/to/file.*lsl"` which is defined by Khronos GLSL standard and suported by most engines and enviroments ( like [glslViewer](https://github.com/patriciogonzalezvivo/glslViewer/wiki/Compiling), [glsl-canvas VS Code pluging](https://marketplace.visualstudio.com/items?itemName=circledev.glsl-canvas), Unity, etc...).
+It requires a typical C-like pre-compiler MACRO which is easy to implement with just basic string operations to resolve dependencies.
 Here you can find some implementations on different languages:
     * [C++](https://github.com/patriciogonzalezvivo/ada/blob/main/src/fs.cpp#L88-L171)
     * [Python](https://gist.github.com/patriciogonzalezvivo/9a50569c2ef9b08058706443a39d838e)
     * JavaScript: